teamdigitale/security-awareness/content/en/quiz/ep2.md

   question-1:
     type: "radiogroup"
     name: "question1"
-    text: "The new management software is installed in the office, allows access to more structured information, without having to go around to the right and left to verify the data of a practice, it is a nice step forward!
-It is a pity that it was developed again outside the corporate network and that it needs credentials different from those of the PC to use it ...
+    text: "A new management software is installed in the office that allows access to more structured information, without having to go around to the right and left to verify the data of a case.
+It's a big step forward!
+It is a pity that it was developed again outside the company network and that it needs credentials different from those of the PC to use it.
 You have to set the new password to use it, how do you proceed?"
     choices:
       choice-1:
         value: "item1"